How to Write a Real Estate Business Plan

 Product Description and Competitive Advantages

-The target market for the real estate business really depends on the opportunities available in the marketplace.
-Some real estate professionals may target specific subdivisions.
-In targeting these subdivisions, real estate agents may go door to door soliciting listings.
-Other real estate professionals specialize in commercial office listings and sales.
-When this is the target market, then a strong network of referral sources is important.
-No matter what your target market, make sure to describe the benefits of the target market, how your specific skill set is aligned with the target market, and why you actually select this target as compared to other opportunities.
+The choice of a target market for a real estate business largely hinges on the opportunities available within the market.
+Some real estate professionals may focus on specific subdivisions, employing door-to-door solicitation to secure listings.
+Others may specialize in commercial office listings and sales, requiring a robust network of referral sources.
+Regardless of your chosen target market, it is vital to elucidate its advantages, how your specific skill set aligns with this target market, and why this target was selected over other potential opportunities.

 Industry research for a Real Estate Business Plan or Template